 1. Uniformity: Air dry clays like Creative Paperclay (CPC) are water-based.
 Unlike epoxy clay or cold porcelain, the surface of CPC is porous.
 When you lay down the first layer of paint onto CPC, it soaks it up like a sponge and gesso will help you apply paint in a more uniform way.

-Additionally, if you're using mixed media on your sculpture, for example your horse mane is made of a different material than the body, then priming will help to unify those elements before adding paint.
-It creates a more cohesive final piece that showcases your artistic vision.
+Additionally, if you're using mixed media on your sculpture, for example your horse mane is made of a different material than the body, then priming will result in a more cohesive final piece that showcases your artistic vision.

-Sealing the surface is also very important if you use lots of water heavy paints (like watercolour) so they don't affect the clay layer.
-Plan on using oil paint?
-Remember that oil is corrosive, and you should lay down at least 3 layers of gesso to create a thick enough barrier.
+Note on oil paint: Remember that oil is corrosive over time, and you should lay down at least 3 layers of gesso to create a thick enough barrier to protect your clay.

 While a painter easily layers gesso on a flat surface, sculptors have the added challenge of curves and edges.
 For those of us who hate to brush a 3D surface, you can purchase spray gesso.
-I have used the spray gesso with success, though getting into crannies can be tough; however, due to my current studio set-up, painting it on is more accessible.
+I have used spray gesso with success, however, due to my current studio set-up, painting it on is more accessible.
 Also, you will likely need to touch up nooks and crannies with a brush afterwards.

-If you would like a smooth surface, you can sand the gesso in between coats (must be totally dry!).
-If you do this make sure you use a very fine sandpaper.
+Need a smooth surface?
+You can sand gesso between coats for an ultra-smooth finish.
+However, the gesso must be a) completely dry, and b) use fine sandpaper.
 I suggest 220 grit on the first/second pass, and then move up to 400 on the later layers for super smoothness.
 This method requires at least 3 layers and often more, but if smoothness is your aim, this produces great results.
 Remember to wipe down your sculpture after sanding to remove any dust.

-Note: gesso is quite thin (consistency of a runny yogurt), so ensure the surface of your sculpture is as smooth as possible before you prime to save on layers of gesso and time sanding.
+Note: Gesso is quite thin (consistency of a runny yogurt), so ensure the surface of your sculpture is as smooth as possible before you prime to save on layers of gesso and time spent sanding.